Experiential Learning: Internship/Practicum/Fieldwork/Student Teaching

 - A student may receive credit for only two internship courses, each of a semester in length; a student may register for only one internship course in a semester.
 These internships may be taken in two different departments provided the student qualifies according to individual department guidelines.
 Credit granted for two internship courses must be for significantly discrete and separate internship experiences.

 Course-Related Off-Campus Experiences and Liability

 These procedures apply to students engaged in internship, fieldwork, practicum, clinical, student teaching, and all other forms of classroom-based off-campus experiences, whether in schools, hospitals, clinics, community programs and agencies, or corporate settings.
-More detailed information concerning the expectations of students is outlined in the appropriate course syllabus.
+More detailed information concerning the expectations of students is outlined in the appropriate course syllabi.

 Students are expected to exhibit appropriate professional dispositions in their college classes, class-related off-campus experiences, and in their interactions with others.
 Dispositions are identified as the values, beliefs, and professional ethics of the student’s discipline that influence behaviors toward others and affect student learning, motivation, and development.
 Dispositions are guided by the beliefs and attitudes related to the Fisher Creed and the values of goodness, discipline, and knowledge.
 Professionalism involves, among other things, personal responsibility, reliability, respect for others, effective interpersonal relationships, valuing diversity, and ethical behavior including honesty and integrity.